haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 [1, 2, 3, 4, 1]
 ```

-A side note about another operator that you might come across `<>`.
+As an side you might come across another concatentation operator `<>`.
 This
 operator is sometimes referred to as `mappend`, it represents generic
 concatenation.
 In other words any type that supports `<>` can be "appended".
 In
 the case of lists `<>` is exactly `++` under the hood.